 Types of Liability Insurance for Independent Contractors

-There is more than one type of liability insurance available to independent contractors.
-The two most common liability insurance products are:
+When considering what kind of liability insurance an independent contractor needs, there are primarily two choices.
+The most common liability insurance products are:

-- General liability insurance: Covers third-party claims of injury and property damage.
+- General liability insurance covers third-party claims of injury and property damage.
 This is often referred to as slip-and-fall coverage but extends to other types of incidents, such as accidentally damaging someone’s property.
 For more information, read our guide on general liability insurance.

-When purchasing insurance, it can be confusing to understand the difference between contractors’ insurance and independent contractors’ insurance.
+When purchasing insurance, I understand how confusing it can be when trying to discern the difference between independent contractors insurance and contractors insurance.
 The confusion could be one reason many independent contractors don’t think that they need insurance.

 How Independent Contractors Get Liability Insurance

-The easiest way to get liability insurance is to purchase a policy.
-It is also possible to be added as an additional insured to another policy.
-For example, this might happen if a coder works for an information technology (IT) company on a major project, and the coder wants to be protected by the IT company’s insurance.
+- You can be added as an additional insured to another policy.
+This might happen if a coder works for an IT company on a major project and the coder wants to be protected by the IT company’s insurance.
 It is very important to remember that this way of getting coverage only protects you for the work you do for that one client.
 If you are currently working for any other companies, you are uninsured for that work—unless you are an additional insured with them or you have a policy.

 Independent contractors are at risk of having their hard-earned careers bankrupted with even a small claim that could be tens of thousands of dollars.
 Getting liability insurance is the most cost-effective way to protect yourself from this.
-Plus, having insurance makes you more attractive to bigger clients and provides an overall sense of professionalism on your part which can earn you more money.
+As a bonus, having insurance makes you more attractive to bigger clients and provides an overall sense of professionalism on your part which can earn you more money.